kubeflow/website/content/docs/gke/authentication.md

 ### Logging in

-There are two ways to authenticate the `gcloud` command:
+You have two options for authenticating the `gcloud` command:

 - You can create a **service account** within your GCP project.
 You can then